Lacrymology/states/terracotta/doc/firewall.rst

 There is 3 ways to communicate to a terracotta server:

-One is listenning for connections from DSO clients.
+dso-port: Port listens for connections from DSO clients.

-One is listenning for connections from the Terracotta administration console.
+jmx-port: Port listens for connections from the Terracotta administration console.

-And last one is listenning for communication from other servers participating in an networked-active-passive setup.
+l2-group-port: Port listens for communication from other servers participating in an networked-active-passive setup.

 - TCP 9510: dso-port
 - TCP 9520: jmx-port